Workplace Health Safety Lawyer AZ

 Contact an Arizona Workplace Health and Safety Lawyer Today

 The state of Arizona OHSA standards apply to all private sector employers and employees, all state and local government workers, and all federal government workers.
-Phillips Dayes Law Firm PC has seen a countless number of individuals who have been subjected to workplace health and safety conditions that simply do not adhere to the OHSA standards as laid out by the OSH Act.
+Phillips Law Group has seen a countless number of individuals who have been subjected to workplace health and safety conditions that simply do not adhere to the OHSA standards as laid out by the OSH Act.
 Our personal injury lawyers take pride in their role in protecting the rights of all Arizona employees and employers.